idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

        id=ver-1e_comparison_dist
        caption=Comparison of TMAP8 calculation with the analytical solution.
 Bold text next to the plot curves shows the root mean square percentage error (RMSPE) between the TMAP8 prediction and analytical solution for the TMAP4 and TMAP7 verification cases.

-For transient solution comparison, the concentration at a point, which is $x$ $\mu$m away from the PyC-SiC interface into the SiC layer, is obtained using the TMAP code and analytically. [ver-1e_comparison_time] shows comparison of the TMAP calculation with the analytical solution for this transient case.
-In the TMAP4 case, $x$ = 8 $\mu$m, and in the TMAP7 case $x$ = 15.75 $\mu$m.
-There is good agreement between TMAP and the analytical solution for both steady state and transient cases.
-In both cases, the root mean square percentage error (RMSPE) is under 0.2%.
+For transient solution comparison, the concentration at a point, which is $x$ $\mu m$ away from the PyC free surface, is obtained using the TMAP code as well as analytically. [ver-1e_comparison_time_PyC] shows comparison of the TMAP calculation with the analytical solution for this transient case at $x$ = 23 $\mu m$ in PyC layer.
+We only use the parameters from TMAP7 because the trivial difference between TMAP4 and TMAP7 in PyC layer. [ver-1e_comparison_time] shows comparison of the TMAP calculation with the analytical solution in SiC layer.
+In the TMAP4 case, $x$ = 41 $\mu m$, and in the TMAP7 case $x$ = 48.75 $\mu m$.
+There is good agreement between TMAP and the analytical solution for both steady state as well as transient cases.
+In both cases, the root mean square percentage error (RMSPE) is under 0.2 %.

 !media comparison_ver-1e.py
+       image_name=ver-1e_comparison_time_PyC.png
+       style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
+       id=ver-1e_comparison_time_PyC
+       caption=Comparison of TMAP8 calculation with the analytical solution in PyC layer.
+Bold text next to the plot curves shows the RMSPE for the match between the TMAP8 prediction and analytical solution for the TMAP4 and TMAP7 verification cases.

+!media comparison_ver-1e.py
        image_name=ver-1e_comparison_time.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1e_comparison_time
-       caption=Comparison of TMAP8 calculation with the analytical solution.
+       caption=Comparison of TMAP8 calculation with the analytical solution in SiC layer.
 Bold text next to the plot curves shows the RMSPE for the match between the TMAP8 prediction and analytical solution for the TMAP4 and TMAP7 verification cases.

 The error is calculated between the TMAP8 and analytical solution values after $t$ = 0.2 s.
 This is in order to ignore the unphysical predictions of the analytical solution at very small times as shown in [ver-1e_comparison_time_zoomed], which is a close-up view of [ver-1e_comparison_time] close to the start of the simulation.